hexmabilangan/bir-eis-client/README.md

 The objective of this project is to be able to transmit invoices via CSV files and produce a report via CSV.

-You can download the EXE file from this project or use this as a module.
+You can download the binary files in the **Release section** or use this as a module.
 You can also build your binaries.
 See [pkg module](https://www.npmjs.com/package/pkg).

 **NOTE: Use this at your own risk.
 See [LICENSE](LICENSE)**